reidarkind/web_api/readme.md

 ## Considerations

-* Consider to shange Dockerfile(s) so that pip install is not done by root, but instead create a virtual environment and install as normal user - less chance of messing up any python dependencies already in the image.
+* Consider to change Dockerfile(s) so that pip install is not done by root, but instead create a virtual environment and install as normal user - less chance of messing up any python dependencies already in the image.
 * Add ngingx on top of Gunicorn and add some ssl (https).
 * Consider Redis Persistence to keep results, even though the service goes down: [](https://redis.io/topics/persistence)
 * Consider adding different networks for the different services (nginx in front; api and flower in middle; redis and celery_worker in back)

-## TODO (or consider)

-* [ ] Finish this md